Katrin Suder

-Katrin Suder (born 29 September 1971), is a German politician and management consultant.
-From 2014 to 2018, she was a permanent state secretary in the Federal Ministry of Defense.
+Katrin Suder (born 29 September 1971) is a German physicist and management consultant who served as State Secretary in the Federal Ministry of Defense in the government of Chancellor Angela Merkel from 2014 to 2018.

-Biography
+Early life and education

-Katrin Suder was born in Mainz on 29 September 1971.

-Suder studied physics at RWTH Aachen.
+Suder was born in Mainz on 29 September 1971.
+She studied physics at RWTH Aachen.
 In 2000, she received her doctorate in neuroinformatics at the Ruhr University Bochum.
 Suder also received a bachelor's degree in theater and linguistics there.
 She was a scholarship holder of the German National Academic Foundation.

+Career

+McKinsey, 2000–2014

 From 2000, Suder worked for the management consultancy McKinsey and in 2007 took over the company's Berlin office.
 She made a career as a consultant for the German and international IT industry and became a director at McKinsey in 2010, where she dealt with diversity management, among other things.

-From 2009 to 2014 she was responsible for the company's activities in the public sector.
+From 2009 to 2014 Suder was responsible for the company's activities in the public sector.
 Suder worked for several years as a manager at the interface between administration and the private sector, leading reform projects for the Federal Employment Agency and developing a concept for improving the start-up culture for the State of Berlin.
 At McKinsey, she campaigned for an open-minded approach to different sexual orientations (LGBT diversity management).

-Politics
+Federal Ministry of Defense, 2014–2018

 Suder was sworn in on 1 August 2014 as a permanent state secretary in the Federal Ministry of Defense with the task of reforming the armaments sector.
 She thus succeeded Stéphane Beemelmans, who was put into temporary retirement in February 2014.